Genetic Counselors are an integral part of clinical care in many areas of medicine.

 What do I tell my patient about a referral to metabolic genetics (what to expect during the appointment, what questions will be asked, what topics will be discussed, how the appointment will be valuable to them)?Typically, an appointment in metabolic genetics begins with metabolic genetic counselor asking detailed questions about the prenatal/birth history, family history, and medical history of the patient.
 The counselor may ask questions about family members living or deceased who required a special diet, had mental retardation, seizures, or sudden death.
 The geneticist will review this information and perform a physical exam.
 Once a specific diagnosis is suspected, the geneticist or genetic counselor will explain the details of this diagnosis and the process of testing (genetic, biochemical, or other) for the condition.
 A metabolic genetic counselor can also offer support and counseling to address psychosocial issues that may arise when a genetic condition is identified in a family and provide literature and other resources for the family to review.
 A metabolic genetics visit is the appropriate way to learn if an inborn error of metabolism is contributing to neurological or developmental problems and an excellent way to receive comprehensive care and management for an inborn error of metabolism once a diagnosis is made.

-What is neurogenetics?Neurogenetics is an area of specialization within medical genetics and neurology that focuses on hereditary neurologic conditions.
+What is neurogenetics?Neurogenetics is an area of specialization within medical genetics and neurology that focuses on hereditary neurological conditions.
 These conditions include inherited forms of childhood and adult-onset neurological disorders including autism spectrum disorder, intellectual disability and developmental delay, brain malformations, brain tumors, dementia, epilepsy, leukodystrophy, mitochondrial disorders, motor neuron disease, movement disorders, muscular dystrophy, myopathy, neuropathy, and stroke.

-Who should I refer to a neurogenetics counselor?Patients with suspected or known neurogenetic conditions or with a family history of hereditary neurogenetics condition, including but not limited to:
+Who should I refer to a neurogenetics counselor?Patients with suspected or known neurogenetic conditions or with a family history of hereditary neurogenetic condition, including but not limited to:

 - Muscular dystrophies/myopathies: dystrophin-associated, congenital muscular dystrophies, facioscapulohumeral muscular dystrophy, limb girdle weakness, myotonia, oculopharyngeal muscular dystrophy

-- Neuromuscular disorders: peripheral neuropathies, ALS, spinal muscular atrophies
+- Motor neuron diseases: peripheral neuropathy, ALS, spinal muscular atrophy

 - Hereditary movement disorders: ataxia, dystonia, spastic paraplegia, Huntington's chorea, Parkinsonism

-- Person with unexplained: elevated CK levels; ptosis; facial weakness; muscle atrophy
+- A person with unexplained: elevated CK levels; ptosis; facial weakness; muscle atrophy

 What benefit does a neurogenetics counselor provide to my patients (PCP and/or specialist)?Neurogenetic counselors use their unique specialized education in medical genetics, neurology, and counseling to help physicians and their patients translate complex genetic science into practical, decision-making information to ensure the best patient outcomes and highest patient satisfaction.

-A neurogenetics counselor takes a complete family history, identifies who in the family is at risk for an inherited neurogenetics condition and provides information about genetic testing and family planning options those individuals.
+A neurogenetics counselor takes a complete family history, identifies who in the family is at risk for an inherited neurogenetic condition and provides information about genetic testing and family planning options those individuals.